Compare base fares from $1.35 • Per-mile rates from $1.10 • Updated 2026

 Surge multipliers are estimates based on typical demand patterns.
 Actual surge pricing varies in real time.
 Morning rush: 7–9 AM, Evening rush: 4–7 PM, Late night: 11 PM–4 AM.

 Lyft is currently cheaper for base fares in Nashville.
-Lyft Standard has a base fare of $1.40 compared to UberX's $1.50 — a difference of $0.10 per ride before distance and time charges.
-However, per-mile rates tell a more complete story: UberX charges $1.20/mile while Lyft charges $1.15/mile.
+Lyft Standard has a base fare of $1.35 compared to UberX's $1.42 — a difference of $0.07 per ride before distance and time charges.
+However, per-mile rates tell a more complete story: UberX charges $1.15/mile while Lyft charges $1.10/mile.
 This means Lyft is cheaper for longer rides in Nashville.
-Prices also vary with time of day and surge demand — always compare both apps before booking.
+Keep in mind that time of day and surge can reverse this edge, so a quick check of both apps before booking is still the safest move.

 Lyft charges less per mile in Nashville — ideal for longer trips where the per-mile rate dominates the fare.
-Always compare both apps before booking, since surge pricing can reverse which service is cheaper at any given moment.
+Surge pricing can flip which app wins on any given ride, so compare both before you book.
 For a full national comparison, see our Uber price per mile guide.

 Between 9 AM and 11 AM on weekdays, well before the tourist surge hits Broadway around noon.